The Deans Connector: Is the Original Ultra Plug Still the Best?

 As seen in this image, all the male pins on this parallel charging board are exposed and have a short potential with something conductive (like a screwdriver shaft or other tool) accidentally touched to the exposed pins.

-It's not a deal breaker by any stretch and all commercially available Deans parallel charging boards come with insulating caps to cover the exposed pins, but it's something to be careful with whenever using a Deans parallel charging board.
+It's not a deal breaker by any stretch and most commercially available Deans parallel charging boards like this one come with insulating caps to cover the exposed pins, but it's something to be careful with whenever using a Deans parallel charging board or harness.

-For more helpful RC connector information & soldering tips, please see my RC Connector Page.
+For more helpful RC connector information & soldering tips, please see my RC Battery Connector Page.

 Are You Looking For RC Helicopter Help?